-Teachers and their evaluators should use their judgment in setting growth/improvement targets for the parent feedback component.
-There are two ways teachers can measure and demonstrate progress on their growth targets.
-Teachers can:

-- 1. Measure how successfully they implement a strategy to address an area of need (like the examples in the previous section); and/or - 2.
-They can collect evidence directly from parents to measure parent-level indicators they generate.

-For example, teachers can conduct interviews with parents or a brief parent survey to see if they improved on their growth target.
+Teachers and their evaluators should use their judgment in setting growth/improvement targets for the parent feedback category.
+There are two ways a teacher can measure and demonstrate progress on their growth targets.
+A teacher can (1) measure how successfully they implement a strategy to address an area of need (like the examples in the previous section), and/or (2) they can collect evidence directly from parents to measure parent-level indicators they generate.
+For example, a teacher could conduct interviews with parents or a brief parent survey to see if they improved on their growth target.